How to Autofit Column Width in Google Sheets

-And while you have ways to adjust the column width manually, there is also a way to make sure all the columns auto-fit the cells in Google Sheets.
+While you can adjust the column width manually, there is also a way to ensure all the columns auto-fit the cells in Google Sheets.

-The easiest way to autofit the width of the columns in Google Sheets is to select all the columns for which you want to adjust the width and use a simple double click.
+The easiest way to use the Google Sheets autofit column width function is to select all the columns that you want to adjust the width of and use a simple double-click.

 Below are the steps to autofit a column: